NRT-DSEER/intro-programming-2022/README.md

 ### 3. Automation (8/31)
 - Loops- for/while
-- if/else (computation example 4 motivation)
+- if/else statements

 ### 4. Numpy (9/1)
 - Array Wise operations and math
 - 2D arrays, linear algebra
-- (mention that all numpy knowledge we learned here is enough for basic data manipulation)
+- All numpy knowledge we learned here is enough for basic data manipulation

 ### 5. Numpy Continued (9/2)